-Dismissal for Academic Deficiency: A student with a quality-point deficit of more than 12.99 points will be dropped for academic deficiency, pending review by the Committee on Undergraduate Records and Certification.
+A student with a quality point deficit of more than 12.99 points will be dropped for academic deficiency, pending review by the Committee on Undergraduate Records and Certification.

 The Committee on Undergraduate Records and Certification (CURC) reviews the case of each student who is pending dismissal.
 These reviews occur in mid-January for students dropped at the end of the fall semester, and in mid-June for students dropped at the end of the spring semester.
-Students with serious extenuating circumstances, such as a documented serious illness or documented personal problems, may petition their dean for potential reinstatement on special probation.
-Approval of such petitions may be granted by CURC, upon the recommendation of the dean.
-For more information, see www.udel.edu/provost/curc.html.
+Students with serious extenuating circumstances, such as a documented serious illness or documented personal problems, may petition through their dean's office for potential reinstatement on special probation.
+Approval of such petitions may be granted by CURC, upon the recommendation of the dean's office.

+For more information, see: www.udel.edu/provost/curc.html